Role of Glaciers in the Green Economy: A Global and Islamic Perspective

 To raise awareness about the importance of glaciers and the risks they face, World Glacier Day is observed annually on March 21.

 This day highlights the importance of glacier protection, climate awareness, and sustainable environmental policies.
 It also encourages governments, scientists, and communities to work together to reduce the factors contributing to glacier melting.
+The United Nations has declared 2025–2034 the Decade of Action for Cryospheric Sciences, led by UNESCO.
+This initiative marks a global commitment to fast-track research and protection for glaciers, emphasizing that our window to save these 'water towers' is closing.

 Islam emphasizes the protection of the environment and discourages actions that cause harm to the Earth.
 Humans are considered stewards (Khalifah) responsible for maintaining balance in nature.